Gray baby syndrome: Prevention

 Since the syndrome is a side effect of chloramphenicol, the prevention is primarily related to the proper use of the medication.
 The WHO Model Formulary for Children 2010 recommends to reserve chloramphenicol for life-threatening infections.
 As well as using chloramphenicol only when necessary, it should also be limited to short periods of time to also prevent the potential for toxicity.
 In particular, this medication should not be prescribed especially in neonates less than one week old due to the significant risk of toxicity.
 Preterm infants especially should not be administered chloramphenicol.
 Gray baby syndrome has been noted to be dose-dependent as it typically occurs in neonates who have received a daily dose greater than 200 milligrams.

 When chloramphenicol is necessary, the condition can be prevented by using the recommended doses and monitoring blood levels, or alternatively, third generation cephalosporins can be effectively substituted for the drug, without the associated toxicity.
 Also, repeated administration and prolonged treatment should be avoided.
 In terms of neonatal hepatic development, it take only weeks from birth for them to develop their UDPGT expression and function to be at an adult-like level, while the function is only about 1% in the late pregnancy, even right before birth.
 According to MSD Manuals, chloramphenicol should not be given to neonates younger than 1 month of age with more than a dose of 25 mg/kg/day to start with.
 The serum concentration of the medication should be monitored to titrate to a therapeutic level and to prevent toxicity.

 Reconciliation of other medications that neonates may be taking that can decrease blood cell count should be monitored because this medication can suppress bone marrow activity.
 Rifampicin and trimethoprim are examples of such medications and are contraindicated for concomitant use with chloramphenicol.
-Regrading bone marrow suppression, chloramphenicol has two major etiological manifestations.
+Regarding bone marrow suppression, chloramphenicol has two major etiological manifestations.
 The first affects hematopoiesis, and this is reversible being an early sign of toxicity.
 The second is bone marrow aplasia, associated with terminal toxicity, and sometimes irreversible.

 Chloramphenicol is contraindicated in breastfeeding due to the risk of toxic effects to the baby.
 However, if maternal use cannot be avoided, close monitoring of the baby's symptoms such as feeding difficulties and blood work is recommended.